replayio/docs/src/app/basics/getting-started/inspect-replay/page.md

 width=450
 /%}

-With this information, we can approach our backend team with a more informed report to solve this issue.
+With this information, we can send our backend team a more detailed bug report.

 {% /steps %}